maxisme/notifi/README.md

 # TODO
 - [ ] fix number of unread notifications when adding new notifications
 - [ ] fix number of unread notifications on startup
-- [ ] add version and copyright stuff to bottom of settings page
+- [ ] add copyright stuff to bottom of settings page
 - [ ] handle create new credentials not working when network is down (show error)
 - [ ] show UI even when network connection fails on creating user
 - [ ] add log view